 If Booking.com couldn’t help you, then you might have also been able to dispute this charge on your credit card.

 Fortunately, that would be unnecessary.
-I contacted Booking.com several times on your behalf.
+My advocacy team and I contacted Booking.com several times on your behalf.
 At first it promised to investigate your claim, but ultimately referred you back to the hotel, which denied your refund.
 After a second inquiry, Booking.com offered you a full refund.